 "Green Grass and High Tides" is one of the most epic songs in the game.
 What better way to end a game than play a song even longer and almost nearly as awesome as "Freebird".
 It's an epic 9.52 minute struggle and if you're on meddium or higher there's some pyrotechnics.

-Speaking of Crackdown, and kind of likes the "Main theme" that pops up here and there in the Crackdown 2 demo ias a standout.
+Crackdown.
+The "Main theme" that pops up here and there in the Crackdown 2 demo is a standout.
 In particular, the version that plays when you detonate a Sunburst beacon is just epic, if a bit on the short side.

 From Daifukkatsu Black Label, Flotage, the music for Stage 3.
 Here's a slightly different version for if you unlock the Bonus Boss.

 Jake Kaufman, known for his video game remixes as well as some soundtracks like that of Contra 4, worked on the soundtrack for Daifukkatsu Black Label's Arrange mode (aka Ketsupachi).
 You know you're in for awesomeness when you start the game with this remix of Ketsui's stage 1 music.

 You think the repetitive "music" for Space Invaders can't be awesome in any sense?
 Space Invaders Get Even took it and made it epic for the Stage 1 theme, "The Battle Begins".
 Here's a gameplay video with the song in action, since the soundtrack itself isn't uploaded to YouTube yet.

 Try the Space Invaders Extreme Stage 1 music, Invade You.
 Also the Stage 5-B music, "Executor".